Brandon-Sickler/lumber-tracker-mobile/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 Brandon Sickler

 ## 🆘 Support